trubrics/trubrics-sdk/docs/mlflow.md

 ```

 ## Example notebook
 To dive straight in, clone the repo and run the [example notebook](https://github.com/trubrics/trubrics-sdk/blob/main/examples/mlflow/mlflow-trubrics.ipynb).
-This example shows both a basic validation and a slightly more advanced set of validations within an Mlflow run.
+This example shows both a basic validation and a slightly more advanced set of validations within an MLflow run.

 ## Plugin parameters
-To get started with Trubrics & Mlflow, you must first [build some validations](./index.md#validate-a-model-with-the-modelvalidator).
-Once you have built some validations and saved them as a .json file, you are ready to insert this snippet and start validating directly in your Mlflow run:
+To get started with Trubrics & MLflow, you must first [build some validations](./index.md#validate-a-model-with-the-modelvalidator).
+Once you have built some validations and saved them as a .json file, you are ready to insert this snippet and start validating directly in your MLflow run:

 ```py
 model = <your_model>